bar-and-c/electronicsoundmachines/_pages/02_minimodi.md

 ### Modulation matrix
 Speaking of modulation, even though it’s supposed to be simple, I think it should have good and ideally unexpected modulation possibilities.
 Still, I have no concrete ideas of how.
 The best modulation matrix I’ve seen in an old school synth is the ProOne’s, but that’s still rather limited.
 So I guess it’s not very easy, otherwise I suspect that every synth should have lots of capabilities there.

-Jacks is a possibility, but harder to use.
+Jacks are a possibility, but harder to use.
 Entering modular territory.

 ### FX
 Maybe add a delay (PT2399, or maybe even an analog, like V3205 or some other bucket brigade chip – but that probably requires a bit more circuitry around it), a delay that is an integral part of the synth, with modulation ins and outs?